-Ultimately, the spatial relationships between crabs, habitats, and environmental parameters will help inform how crab populations will respond to future sea-level rise.
+Ultimately, the relationships between crabs, habitats, and environmental parameters will help inform how crab populations will respond to future sea-level rise.
 We predict that Sesarma and Carcinus will expand into previously inaccessible marsh interiors based on their association with creekbank habitats that are expanding in response to sea-level rise (Watson et al. 2017a).
 Our correlation analyses suggest contrasting responses by crabs to varying environmental changes associated with sea-level rise.
 For example, the shift from S. patens to S. alterniflora (Watson et al. 2016; Raposa et al. 2017) should favor Uca and crab burrowing on the marsh platform, and pioneering Uca should further expand landward as its upper elevation bound increases with sea-level rise.
 In contrast, overall crab burrowing may eventually become inhibited if soils become too weak or waterlogged as marsh inundation progresses.
 When combined with the overall species-specific elevation ranges documented in our study (Fig. 4), we further predict that sea-level rise will induce habitat changes that will initially favor Uca and then Sesarma and Carcinus.

 Temporal trends